Buy-to-Let Mortgages for Portfolio Landlords

 Can you use rental income to pay off your mortgage?

-Can I take out a portfolio landlord Buy to Let mortgage if I have a poor credit history?
+Can I take out a portfolio buy-to-let mortgage if I have a poor credit history?

 Most mortgage providers would prefer for you to have a good credit history, as you will be seen as a lower risk for them.
-However, there are lenders out there who are more than happy to take on customers who have a less than perfect credit history.
+However, there are lenders out there who are more understanding in their lending criteria, and more than happy to take on customers with less-than-perfect credit history.

 There are a whole host of things that can cause a poor credit rating, including: